Saint-Maur-sur-Loire

 Saint-Maur-sur-Loire (/fr/, lit.
 'Saint Maur on Loire') is a village of western France in the département of Maine-et-Loire on the river Loire, part of the commune of Gennes-Val-de-Loire, about 15 mi downstream from Saumur.

 History

-Here allegedly Saint Maurus (but probably someone else) founded towards the middle of the 6th century Glanfeuil Abbey, the first Benedictine monastery in Gaul.
+Here, according to the Vita Sancti Mauri, Saint Maurus founded towards the middle of the 6th century Glanfeuil Abbey, the first Benedictine monastery in Gaul.

-It was later reduced to ruins by the Normans; in anticipation of the disaster the relics of the saint were transferred to the abbey of Fosses (afterwards Saint-Maur-des-Fossés).
+It was later reduced to ruins, refounded in the 9th century, before being again destroyed by the Normans; in anticipation of the disaster the relics of the saint were transferred to the abbey of Fosses (afterwards Saint-Maur-des-Fossés).
 Saint-Maur-sur-Loire was afterwards restored and fortified; the extant remains consist of a part of the church (12th and 17th centuries) and buildings of the 17th and 18th centuries.

 Saint-Maur was an independent commune until 1840, when it became part of Saint-Georges-des-Sept-Voies.
 In 1873, it became part of Le Thoureil, which was merged into Gennes-Val-de-Loire in 2016.